mozilla/fxa/features/shipped/FxA-38-openid-connect/README.md

 As a developer of a relying service, I want to delegate authentication and user profile data to Firefox Accounts via a standard protocol with good documentation and library support, so that I can focus on building my service without learning about a bespoke authentication protocol.

+## Outcomes

+We shipped spec-compliant support for the OIDC 'code' flow in FxA train-53, in January 2016.

+The discovery URL mechanism has proven useful for new reliers integrating with Firefox Accounts, as they can avoid hard-coding multiple URLs in their application.

+Unfortunately, ecosystem/library support for OIDC does not seem to be very mature, and we did not see the hoped-for gains in "plug-and-play" integration using off-the-shelf libraries.
+We will consider follow-up work on library support and potentially implementing additional flows in the future.

 ## Details

 ### `openid` Scope and `id_token`